norbertoalfa/SurfaceVisualizer/README.md

 <a name="proceso-de-instalacion"></a>
 ### Install process
 Clone or download this repository.
-Then initialize the command line in the folder [programa](programa) and run the following command:
+Then initialize the command line in the folder [program](program) and run the following command:
 ```
 make install
 ```